iExecBlockchainComputing/katacoda-scenario/ffmpeg/step3.md

   inflating: small.avi
 `

-The result retrieved is a zip coming from this worker.
+The result retrieved is a zip coming from the worker.

 The zip contain all files created or modified by the execution on the worker.